 Not because it’s National Blueberry Pancake Day, but because it’s my one year blogging anniversary!

 In all the things I’ve done in my life, starting a blog was by far one of the best.
-I gained confidence, became a professional copywriter, and made friends from all over the world.
+I gained confidence, became a professional copywriter and blogger, and made friends from all over the world.

 In celebration and to thank everyone supportive of me this past year, I wrote up this detailed guide on starting a blog for all the overthinkers out there.

 Starting a blog is scary and we all just want to do it right.

 No worries, though.
 I got you.
 I was in your place once and I took notes for this purpose!